Big Sand Lake, Minnesota, USA

 - Statistics / Weather / Helpful Links

 Looking for Big Sand Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 One of the many beautiful lakes in Northwest Minnesota is Big Sand Lake with over 1600 acres, providing many opportunities to enjoy water sports of all types.
 Located 40 miles south of Bemidji, Big Sand Lake often doesn’t make the first-time visitor’s radar as it has only two lodge resorts along its shoreline.
 Most of the eight-mile lakefront is privately owned and holds many properties that have been jealously guarded and handed down within families for generations.
 Big Sand Lake is the kind of lake where adults have spent every summer within their memory here and share its secrets with grandchildren and great-grandchildren on their annual summer visit.
 Memories are made here, and preserved by the younger generations who vow to build a place of their own on Big Sand Lake.